smartdevicelink/sdl_app_library_guides/docs/Frequently Asked Questions/Can I Integrate SDL into a React Native App/index.md

 )
 ```

-The last step is to wrap the method you wish to expose inside a `RCT_EXPORT_METHOD` for Objective-C and `RCT_EXTERN_METHOD`  for Swift.
+The last step is to wrap the method you wish to expose inside an `RCT_EXPORT_METHOD` for Objective-C and `RCT_EXTERN_METHOD` for Swift.

 ##### Objective-C
 ```objc